Strategies to Support Struggling Readers

 - Provide class syllabuses in advance.
 Allow the student to read assignments ahead over the school breaks and the summer.
 This can help the student get a head start so that when the school year takes on its full momentum she is prepared and has had an opportunity to work ahead to absorb the increased volume of work.

 - Recommend reading books with larger fonts.
-Hardback versions from the library are visually easier and the Kindle offers the ability to adjust the font size as well.
+Hardback versions from the library are visually easier and E-readers offers the ability to adjust the font size as well.

 - Recommend books that may be shorter or less dense but equally rich in ideas and story for independent reading time.
 (Click here for a kid-tested reading list.)
 It is important to recommend the book with enthusiasm, the same enthusiasm typically reserved for more sophisticated titles.
 Read well-written, easier books yourself, out loud to the class, and recommend them to all students so the struggling students can read them without shame.
 The objective is to get struggling readers to read AND to like it.
 (For more on creating a classroom culture for struggling readers, click here.)

 - Recommend graphic novels.
 (Click here for a listing of kid-approved ones.)
 Graphic novels provide struggling readers with a way of strengthening their vocabularies, build their reading confidence, and foster their appreciation of story.
 Graphic novels can also help support a reader's understanding of everything from Greek Mythology to Shakespheare.